 Attending yoga classes helps facilitate these brain breaks.
 At first, just processing the verbal instructions from the teacher and translating them into physical movements in your body can occupy all your attention for the duration of a yoga class, leaving no room for outside thoughts.
 As you continue to practice and your body gets more accustomed to taking the basic shapes of the poses, you learn to focus on fine-tuning your alignment.

 There are always new sensations to be noticed and ways to continue to challenge yourself, so yoga doesn’t become boring.
 It continues to require all your attention.
 Even years into your practice, the habit of focusing on your breath and body during yoga remains a reliable way to take time off from your monkey mind.

 An often-overlooked mental benefit of yoga is that it offers individuals the opportunity to come together in community.
 Being part of a community affirms our place in the world, acting as a safety net in tough times and magnifying our joy in good ones.

 Communities can be hard to find in adulthood but doing yoga together fills this gap.
-Being a yoga class regular allows you to build lasting relationships with your teachers and fellow students.
-Yoga is particularly suited to bonding because everyone is there to do something challenging, which makes them feel a little vulnerable.
+Being a yoga-class regular allows you to build lasting relationships with your teachers and fellow students.
+Yoga is particularly suited to bonding because everyone is there to do something challenging, which makes them feels a little vulnerable.
 Receiving support from the person on the next mat, even if it’s just in the form of breathing together, makes us feel connected and valued.
 Participation in communal activities has been shown to engender a sense of well-being and even to contribute to longevity.